Ozz11/TPLaravelContactCRUD/README.md

 Laravel PHP Framework project

+0. clone the folder in the right folder where your Apache server for example works
 1. put the following command in your terminal at the root of the folder "composer install"
 2. create the database sql named "laraveltpcontacts" (utf8_unicode_ci) in your software which manage yours databases
 3. modify the username and the password with the ones your software which manage yours databases use in the file app/config/database.php